 Five (5) Verge Fellowships will be awarded annually an unrestricted stipend of $2,000.
 In addition to the awards, Verge fellows will have the opportunity to participate in a group and individual photoshoot, a recognition reception, and promotional media opportunities.

-DESCRIPTION | In 2018, Cleveland Arts Prize, with support from the Cleveland Foundation, launched the (on the) Verge Fellowship to provide unrestricted monetary stipends to promising, developing artists within and across multiple disciplines.
+DESCRIPTION | Cleveland Arts Prize, with support from the Cleveland Foundation and Cuyahoga Arts and Culture award the (on the) Verge Fellowship to provide unrestricted monetary stipends to promising, developing artists within and across multiple disciplines.
 The program is designed to celebrate and support artists within initial, introductory levels of their artistry.
 The Verge Fellowship is intended to recognize and support artists on the verge of their arts career, at a level before they would be considered “emerging” artists, who demonstrate creativity, passion and commitment to their arts discipline.
 CAP will work with community partners to widely promote the Verge Fellowship, select winners and to support the artists during their fellowship period.
 This support may take the form of mentorship by CAP winners and exhibitions or other discipline specific opportunities by CAP partners.

 Eligibility: